zzy/surfer/README.md

 ## Contributing

-You are welcome in contributing to the yazhijia project.
+You are welcome in contributing to the surfer project.